HuachenZH/weepyweepies/devLog.md

 - pyvista does not show anything
   - root cause is the range of array.
 I scale it to 0~1 then it works

+- with plotter, the point cloud is truncated
+  - root cause: plotter.add_mesh(dataset, render_points_as_spheres=True)
+  Chatgpt tells me that when render_points_as_spheres=True, the point cloud may be truncated due to the " culling techniques" or "Level Of Detail" to optimize the performance.

+  With this parameter set to false, points will be represented as dot instead of sphere.
+Still, you can configure the dot size with "point_size="

 ## To improve / future work
 - the dictionary of doppel, more levels, more accurate presentation